 Cells have smaller units called atoms.
 Within the atom is a nucleus surrounded by pairs of electrons.
 But unlike a stable molecule in which every atom is ringed by pairs of electrons, free radicals carry an unmated electron that is looking to pair up with another.
 Unshared electrons are highly energetic and react rapidly with oxygen to form reactive oxygen species (ROS).
 By trapping an electron from a neighbouring molecule (which then makes that molecule a free radical), it can set off a chain reaction that cause damage on the cells.
 This process damages cell structures and DNA.
 This is devastating to a cell.
 Free radicals are constantly forming everywhere in the body at a very high rate.

-Free radicals are caused by the body’s own natural processes.
 Free radical excesses are further created from the addition of toxins, radiation or poor digestive function.
 Disease tends to create free radicals.
 We are constantly creating free radicals at an astonishing speed.

 A healthy body can usually handle free radicals.
 When antioxidants are available they bind with these free radicals, rendering them powerless to help you maintain optimal health.